 What do you feed your dogs/pups?

-We feed dry food and either puppy mousse or pressed food on a daily basis to our dogs, also adding a little raw meat but vary their diets with additional extras such as certain fruits, vegetables, fish, bones and many other household foods such as porridge, scrambled eggs, mixed beans and pulses etc...
+We feed dry food and either puppy mousse or pressed food on a daily basis to our dogs, also adding a little raw product but vary their diets with additional extras such as fruits, vegetables, meat, poultry, fish, bones and many other household foods such as porridge, scrambled eggs, mixed beans and pulses etc...

-See our "Advise Sheets" section for more info.
+See our "Advice Sheets" section for more information.

 What do your pups leave with and when?

-All of our pups leave us at 10-12 weeks old with their KC registration paperwork (unless otherwise stated), a 5 generation pedigree, vet card showing their FULL set of vaccinations, are wormed at 2, 5, 8 and 10 weeks, flea treated, microchipped (using a mini microchip), a large comprehensive puppy pack containing all of our advice sheets, puppy sales contract, endorsements contract (if supplied at time of sale) a soft fleece scent blanket, several toys, many different treats, a grooming brush and a Eden starter kit including a FREE bag of puppy food, a food measure, Forthglade tray & exclusive access to info on all our products and services available!
+All of our pups leave us at 10-12 weeks old with their KC registration paperwork, a 5 generation pedigree, vet card showing their FULL set of vaccinations (unless otherwise stated), are wormed at 2, 5, 8 and 10 weeks, flea bathed, microchipped, a large comprehensive puppy pack containing all of our advice sheets, puppy sales contract, endorsements contract (if supplied at time of sale) a soft fleece scent blanket, several toys, many different treats, a grooming brush and a diet starter kit including a FREE bag of puppy food, a food measure, Forthglade tray & exclusive access to info on all the products and services we recommend!

-Should I use a crate with my Chihuahua?
+Should I use a crate with my Dog?

-I have other questions I'd like to ask that aren't listed here before buying a Sayenchi puppy!
+I have other questions I'd like to ask that aren't listed before buying a Sayenchi puppy!